-The first institute for theoretical physics in The Netherlands began its activities in 1921 with a public lecture by Lorentz.
+The Leiden institute for theoretical physics began its activities in 1921 with a public lecture by Lorentz.
 The two-story building had rooms for professors Lorentz & Ehrenfest (1,7), a pair of lecture rooms (3,6), and a library with reading room (4,5).
 It was attached to the physics laboratory of Kamerlingh Onnes.
 Both the Kamerlingh Onnes Laboratory and the Instituut-Lorentz (as the laboratory and institute came to be called) moved out of downtown Leiden in 1998.
 The old laboratory still exists, the old institute was replaced by a bigger building in the 1960's.

 |